enkidevs/curriculum/javascript/browser-apis/README.md

       1: Create complex elements from structured data
       2: Modify the style or state of elements
       3: Create events handlers for events relating to Document elements
+      4: Find elements in the DOM with Document methods
   browser-apis-device:
     name: Use modern Browser APIs to interact with the device
     description: This standard deals with use of device sensors and details made available by the browser on the device.